A short guide on p2p lending diversification

 I’m currently invested in 15 p2p lending platforms.
 Although only 5 of them have serious investments and on a few others, I don’t plan to invest more.
 That’s either because I don’t like them or because they don’t offer anything different.

-Don’t invest in a single country
+Don’t invest in loans from a single country

 This doesn’t cover just p2p investments.